Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/Patterns.md

 +++
-title = 'Patterns'
+title = 'Patterns of Bahavioral Question.' date = 2024-08-01T22:32:10+05:30

-date = 2024-08-01T22:32:03+05:30
+url = "/post/behavoiral/interview/pattern"
 tags=['Behavoiral Interview','Leadership Interview','Decision Making Behavoiral Interview','Imaginary Behavoiral Interview']
 +++

-Behavoiral Questions By Categories.
+## Behavioral Questions By Categories.

 Topic Leadership.
 Topic Decision Making.
 Topic Problem Solving.
 Topic Communication.
+Topic Conflict Resolution.
 Topic Teamwork.
 Topic Client Customer.
 Topic Time Management.
 Topic Adaptability.

 All these comes under prior experience, hypothetical questions and value based questions. https://www.turing.com/kb/behavioral-and-technical-interview-questions

 ### Adaptability.

 Tell me about your first job in the industry.
 What did you do to learn the ropes?

 Have you ever had to put in long hours to finish a task?
 How did you handle it?

 Can you give me an example of when you had to adapt to a new and sudden change in the workplace?
 What happened?

 Tell me about a time when you felt extremely stressed out by work.
 What caused it, and how did you manage it?

 Give me an example of when you had to suddenly perform under pressure.
 What happened, and how did you handle it?

 Have you had to switch between an in-office and remote or hybrid work environment?
 How did you navigate the change?

 ### Leadership.